japikas/ctrlx-mosquitto/README.md

 ### Configuration

 After installing the snap package in ctrlX target, the configuration file appears in the App Persistent Configuration database, provided by the Rexroth Solutions App.
 The file can be accessed in Web Dashboard: Home -> Manage app data -> Mosquitto MQTT.
+In newer versions of ctrlX OS (2.4 and later), configuration files can be edited directly via the Web dashboard.

-There is no editor available in the web UI, but configuration files can be accessed and edited with WebDav in given url:
+Older version of ctrlX OS do not provide editor available in the web UI, but configuration files can be accessed and edited with WebDav in given url:

 `https://<device_address>/solutions/webdav/appdata/mosquitto/`